Analysis | New polling makes clear what Trump refuses to see: His pandemic response has been a political disaster

 “I’m not losing, because those are fake polls,” Trump replied.
 “The Fox polls,” he added later, “whoever does your Fox polls, they’re among the worst.
 They got it all wrong in 2016.
 They’ve been wrong on every poll I’ve ever seen.”

-In 2016, the final Fox News poll showed Hillary Clinton winning the popular vote by 4 points.
-She won by more than 2 points, making the poll quite accurate.
+In 2016, the final Fox News poll showed Hillary Clinton winning the popular vote by four points.
+She won by more than two points, making the poll quite accurate.

 Trump would do well to heed it.
 But, then, denial has been central to Trump’s response to both his popularity and the pandemic that continues to blanket the country.